While updating a Debian based system, you may encounter an error as follows:

 W: GPG error: http://ppa.launchpad.net lucid Release: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 2836CB0A8AC93F7A

-This is a feature of the apt-get package manager that checks the authenticity of servers while updating Debian.
+This is a feature of the apt-getpackage manager that checks the authenticity of servers while updating Debian.
 It just means that the system is unsure if the repository it listed is safe to receive updates from.

 To fix this problem (provided you are sure that the repository is safe), all you need to do is execute the following commands with the pubkey you received in the error:

-(if the package is not detected then you will need to activate Ubuntu partner repositories)
+Open the console and type the following command: sudo apt-get install adobeair (if the package is not detected then you will need to activate Ubuntu partner repositories)

 Alternatively you can go to http://get.adobe.com/air/ and choose to download the deb package of Adobe Air.